bikebrigade/dispatch/README.md

   WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
   See the License for the specific language governing permissions and limitations under the License.

+  ## End to End testing with Playwright

+  To run e2e tests:

+  1. navigate to `/test/e2e` and run `npm install`
+  1. from the root directory, run `mix test.e2e` - (THIS WILL WIPE YOUR LOCAL DB AND RESET IT)
+  1. in a neew terminal, navigate to `/test/e2e` and run `npm run test:ui`